An introduction to Laravel Spark.

 file:

-file into source control.
+file into source control.spark:install

 Artisan command: